Andrzej Kusionowicz Grodyński: Later years

 After graduating as a doctor of law in 1891, Grodyński joined the law office of Jan Michejda, where in March 1893 he transferred to the judicial profession.
 This career progression followed the birth of his son, Bogusław Jan Sylwester, on 19 August 1892, but on 28 April 1894 tragedy struck in Grodyński's personal life when he lost his first wife Anna (Vesnicky Polášek by adoption) who at only thirty years of age died from tuberculosis.
-[Bogusław, their only child, was killed early in 1918 near Synowódzku (now in Ukraine) while serving as an officer in the Polish Cavalry during WWI.]
+[Bogusław, their only child, was commissioned during WWI as an officer in the Second Cavalry Brigade of the Polish Legions, but following the Battle of Rarańcza he was imprisoned near Synowódzku (now in Ukraine).
+He managed to escape in 1918 but died in Kobierzyn chapel hospital in Kraków on 14 July 1922.]